joppekroon/webcomponent-overview/README.md

 ### <a name='ProblemswithHTMLimports'></a>Problems with HTML imports
 * De-duplication allows for a form of dependency management, i.e. including jquery multiple times will only result in jquery being downloaded once.
 However, this [only works when the url is the exact same][html_imports_dep_man].
 * Due to the upcoming ES6 modules implementation across browsers which is expected to influence the direction the HTML import specification will take to adress the concerns with dependency management, [Mozilla has decided **not** to implement the current draft specification][html_imports_mozilla].
 Their reasons are explained in an email discussion [by Anne van Kesteren][html_imports_AvK] [and Boris Zbarsky][html_imports_BZ].
 However, due to the existence of a polyfill, this is not seen as an impediment for webcomponents.
+* When writing your own component, you may want to include resources that are served from your component's location.
+  However, in the current specification, references (such as `src`, `href`, and, in CSS, `url`) are resolved relatively to the main document (where your component is imported), and not to your component's location.

+  It is possible to work around this without having to resort to absolute paths, but this requires rewriting all references with [bindings][polymer_import_path] or custom logic.
+  This works by using `document.currentScript.ownerDocument.baseUri` to find the location of the current component, as opposed to the location of the main document where the component is imported.

 ## <a name='HTMLTemplate'></a>HTML Template